satish-r-singh/Data-Science-Playground/README.md

 # Satish Rohit Singh - Data Science Playground

 👋 Hi there!
-I'm Satish R Singh and this is where i play.
+I'm Satish R Singh and this is where I play.
 ## 📚 Table of Contents

 1. [Projects by Domain](#projects-by-domain)